tonyjurg/BHSaddons/docs/features/wordboundary.md

 ## Feature description

-indicates wordboudaries (spaces OR maqaf).
+This feature indicates wordboudaries (spaces OR maqaf).
 The maqaf (מַקָּף‎) functions in Hebrew to connect two words.

 ## Feature values